saikz72/SupportQ/README.md

 **Required Must-have Stories**

-* user can create or log into account
+* user can create or log into an account
-* persistence after a user logs in
-* user can post and delete their question/concern
+* user can post and delete their question
-* user can tap on a post and be redirect to a detailed screen
+* user can tap on a question and be redirect to a detailed screen
-* user can answer/address a question/concern
+* user can answer a question
-* user can view a feed of questions/concerns
+* user can view a feed of questions
 * user can edit there profile picture by using the camera/gallery to take a picture
+* current user is persisted on app restart

 **Optional Nice-to-have Stories**

-* user gets notified when a question/concern is answered/addressed
+* user gets notified when their question is answered
-* user can see a log of discussion they favorited
-* user can pull to refresh home feed
+* pull to refresh home feed
-* user gets notified when someone respond to their questions/concerns and when an announcement is made.
-* user gets notified to a question/concern they upted to follow when they have responses
 * user can tap on a notification and be redirected to a detail screen
 * user can turn off notification on the profile screen
 * user can search through the feed for a specific question/concern
+* Integration of facebook sdk
+* User can load more posts once he or she reaches the bottom of the feed using endless scrolling.
+* user can search through feed and inbox for a specific post
+* Show the username and creation time for each post
+* User can like a post

 ### 2. Screen Archetypes